AdobeDocs/experience-manager-cloud-service.en/help/assets/deploy-content-hub.md

 1. Log on to Cloud Manager.
 Ensure that you select the right organization while logging in.
 The Cloud Manager lists all your programs.

-1. Navigate to Experience Manager Assets as a Cloud Service program, click More options icon (...) and select **[!UICONTROL Edit Program]**.
+1. Navigate to Experience Manager Assets as a Cloud Service program, click the More options icon (...) and select **[!UICONTROL Edit Program]**.

    ![Edit program in Cloud Manager](assets/edit-program-cloud-manager.png)